stepanataccolade/docsv2/sources/tutorials/pipelines/samplePipeline.md

 To do this:

 1. Create an API token for your account.
-Please note that only accounts with at least one paid subscription are allowed to create API tokens at this time.
 To do this, go to your **Account Settings** by clicking on the gear icon in the top navbar.
 Then click on **API tokens** in the left sidebar menu and create a token.
 Copy the token since you won't be able to see it again.

 1. Next, we will create an account integration of type 'Event Trigger'
     * Go to  **Integrations** in the left sidebar menu and then click on **Add Integration**